-- What is the past performance and potential of the Principal Investigator (PI)? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities? - Does the team (or individual PI) have the necessary expertise in NP and QIS to carry out the proposed research? - Does any proposed institutional commitment increase the likelihood of groundbreaking scientific discover?
+- What is the past performance and potential of the Principal Investigator (PI)?
+What is past performance on previous DOE funded modeling activities (if applicable)? - How well qualified is the research team to carry out the proposed research? - Does the proposed work take advantage of unique facilities and capabilities? - If it is a multi-institution application, does the proposal include an effective management structure, across institutions and tasks?